 Annuals, Edible fruit, Perennials, Vegetables

+These popular vegetables, members of the genus Capsicum, are native to the tropical Americas.
+Peppers grow on attractive bushy plants ranging from less than a foot high to 4 ft. tall.
 Peppers are classified as sweet or hot, but breeders have blurred the distinction by developing hot bell peppers and sweet jalapenos.

 Choose a site in full, hot sun.
 Warmer growing conditions result in hotter peppers; add heat in mild-summer regions by planting in a protected place against a south-facing wall.
 Peppers need a long, warm growing season, so set out nursery transplants as soon as nighttime temperatures remain mostly above 55°F (13°C); space 1 1/2–2 ft. apart.
 Both sweet and hot peppers do well in containers.
 After plants are established (but before blossoms set), give them one or two applications of a balanced liquid fertilizer.
 Most peppers can be picked green or purple after they have reached good size, but flavor typically becomes fuller and sweeter as fruit ripens into its mature color.
 Pick pimientos only when red-ripe.
 To harvest any kind of pepper, snip the stem with hand pruners or scissors.

 Aphids, flea beetles, and whiteflies can be kept off young peppers early in the growing season with row covers.
 Later, use yellow sticky traps to control whiteflies.
 To control pepper weevils (both the larvae and adults attack fruit), destroy infested plants after harvest.
 Bait for slugs.Peppers, Hot (chiles)